-4. The estimator himself or herself is not Haag Certified Roofing Estimator - Haag Certified estimators and inspectors have greater credibility from insurance providers, engineers, builders and contractors because it indicates that they can more effectively and efficiently inspect and assess damage due to the intense training, testing and certifications from forensic engineers.
+4. They do not have Haag Certified Roofing Estimators - Haag Certified estimators and inspectors have greater credibility from insurance providers, engineers, builders and contractors because it indicates that they can more effectively and efficiently inspect and assess damage due to the intense training, testing and certifications from forensic engineers.

 5. They cannot or will not provide you with proof of Workers Comp Insurance.